lundinc2/amazon-freertos/vendors/ti/boards/CC1352P1_LAUNCHXL/aws_tests/readme.md

 The AFQP_IotPerfCounterGetValueWithDelay test may also fail if the device is allowed to enter standby as the DWT count value seem to reset.
-As long as standby is prohibited the test will pass.
+As long as standby is prohibited, the test will pass.

+### Watchdog:

+The Watchdog will fail the `AFQP_IotWatchdogValidateBiteInterrupt` test case depending on the power mode constraints of the device.
+This as the Watchdog is halted while in standby.

+As long as standby is prohibited, the test will pass within the given time interval.

 ## Running the tests